 Program for 3 years old

-We rote count daily to “10″ visually viewing the numbers.
+We rote count daily visually viewing the numbers, varies by day 1 – 30.
 They count objects to 5, again multiple sensory which re-enforces what they have learned and shows a practical application.
 They also participate and begin to learn “Touch Point Math”.
-Touch point math helps them recognize the number and is later utilized in addition.
+Touch point math helps them recognize the number, reinforce counting and is later utilized in addition.

 Program for 3 ½ to 4 years old

-Your 3 ½ year old is/has transitioned to the early reading program.
+Your 3 ½ – 4 year old is/has transitioned to the early reading program.
 This program is one on one with the teacher and it moves fairly quickly.
-Your child (typically) will be able to read 3 letter word sentences and books within a few weeks.
+Your child (typically) will be able to read 3 letter word sentences within a few months.
 You will notice them sounding out words when you are out driving, perusing books in your house and noticing that there are words all around them.
 This is a very fun and exciting time for them!

-By the age of 3 ½, the child is comfortable with tracing shapes and lines.
-They now transition to letters.
-They will have the opportunity to trace their name almost daily.
+By the age of 3 ½, the child is comfortable writing most of the letters and numbers 1 – 10.
+They will have the opportunity to practice writing their name almost daily.
 While they are learning to read they are also starting to learn to write.
 Again, a great blending and re-enforcement of what they are learning to read and this in turn makes sense of writing for them.

-Now your child is rote counting to 20 and in some cases to 30.
+Now your child is rote counting to 20 on their own easily and in some cases to 30.
 They recognize numbers from 1 – 10 and maybe higher.
-They are learning to write them as well.
-At this point they should be comfortable with most of the touch points in ”Touch Point Math”.
+At this point they should be comfortable with most of the touch points in ”Touch Point Math” from 1 – 9.

 They are now introduced to and learning about worksheets.
 It is not important for them to answer everything right or to complete them, just get comfortable with them and not be intimidated by them.